RyotaUshio/snipbuild/README.md

 4. Make sure you execute the `HyperSnips: Reload Snippets` command after updating the snippet files.

 Once you install the snippets using symbolic links (as shown above), all you have to do after making edit to the source code is `npx snipbuild` & `HyperSnips: Reload Snippets`.

+### Examples

+You can refer to https://github.com/RyotaUshio/hsnips-dev for example usages.